Victor003h/ExpenseManager/README.md

 # ExpenseManager

-This project consists of a .net API, and a small implementation.
+This project consists of a ASP.NET Web API, and a small implementation.
 To run the project you must follow the following steps:

 1- Import the database found in the Database folder ,and give it the file name.